akdavis83/Super-Asteroids/README.md

 Rotate the ship with the left and right arrow keys.

-Shoot mega-sized red lasers with the space bar.
+Shoot extra-large red lasers with the space bar.

 30,000 lives, infinite levels, beyond level 100 it is challenging to move due to too many asteroids.